microsoft/vscode-cordova/README.md

 4. If you're planning on targeting Android devices,
  * Install latest Java SDK from http://www.oracle.com/technetwork/java/javase/downloads/index.html
  * Install Android SDK from https://developer.android.com/studio/index.html and add "SDK Platform" for android-23, latest "Android SDK Platform-tools" and latest "Android SDK Build-tools"
+ * On Windows, you also need to set environment variable "ANDROID_HOME" to your Android SDK installation folder.

 ## Add a platform to your Cordova project